Patron – Major General Jim Barry, AM, MBE, RFD, ED (Rtd)

 In 2008 and 2009 Marcus spent nine months in Baghdad as an ‘action officer’ in the Headquarters Multi-National Force–Iraq.
 In 2011 he published a book of his experiences in Iraq titled Red Zone Baghdad.
 Colonel Fielding transferred from full-time to part-time service with the Australian Army in 2011.
 He now runs his own business in Melbourne and provides specialist advice to a range of organisations.

 Marcus is a member of the Returned and Services League, the Royal United Services Institute of Victoria, and the Field Marshal Sir Thomas Blamey Memorial Fund; is a lifetime member of the Defence Force Welfare Association as well as lifetime Friend of the Shrine of Remembrance.

 Secretary – Mr Jason McGregor

-Jason McGregor is the Secretary of MHHV Inc. and President of the Fort Queenscliff Museum Association.
+Jason McGregor is the Secretary of MHHV Inc. and a Past President of the Fort Queenscliff Museum Association.
 He has a keen interest in Australian military history as well as in Victorian colonial history and heritage.
 He is active in the Museum, especially in marketing, media and recording oral history.
-Jason has served on a number of not-for-profit boards and is a team member of Cooee History.
+Jason has served on a number of not-for-profit boards and was a team member of Cooee History.
 Some of his written articles can be found on the MHHV website.
-Jason is also editor of the ‘Friends of the Fort’ newsletter and Web Coordinator for MHHV, NVVM and FQM.
+Jason is Web Coordinator for MHHV.